 DON’T you are better than that, and have better things to do.

-Yes, in the earlier days of Rare Form, I would hold ‘seminars’ teaching people about social media, marketing, how to ‘leverage the web’.
+Yes, in the earlier days of Rare Form, I would hold ‘seminars’ teaching people about social media, marketing, and how to ‘leverage the web’.
 I have been a speaker at conferences, all in the hopes of being able to get more business.
 And yes, I would convert, and ‘raise my profile’.
 (Excuse me while I hang my head in shame).
 The problem?
-It’s time consuming, and the people in the room who aren’t stupid are going to know you aren’t merely there out of the goodness of your heart.
+It’s time-consuming, and the people in the room who aren’t stupid are going to know you aren’t merely there out of the goodness of your heart.
 You usually find a lot of these ‘Seminar Slingers’ at the same networking meetings I spoke of earlier.
-Now, doing them once every so often is not a bad thing, but all the time...you can spend your time and resources more wisely.
+Now, doing them once every so often is not a bad thing, but all the time…you can spend your time and resources more wisely.

 After I would leave a Seminar with a room of happy people, they would Google me, or go to this website to see who I am and what this company is all about.
 And if they are really interested in a website, they will check out the competition.
 So instead of wasting my time slinging seminars, I made sure our website is better than all of our competition, ranks at number 1 (which it does) and the websites that we produce are second to none.

-Even if you’re not a web designer, say you’re an electrician and you google ‘Electrician Oxford’...if the first one looks and sounds the best, and it’s first...they are going to get the call.
+Even if you’re not a web designer, say you’re an electrician and you google ‘Electrician Oxford’…if the first one looks and sounds the best, and it’s the first…they are going to get the call.
 And a fun little tidbit.
 According to Search Engine Watch, Results on the first page of Google (The Top 10) receive 92% off all search traffic on Google.
 Traffic drops by 95% on the second page.
 Basically, page 2 is where websites go to die.
 And, it goes without saying, you want to be number one.
 Drumroll please….
 33% of clicks from organic search results go to the very first (organic) listing on Google.
 Boom.

 4. If Content Is King then Clarity is the Emperor.
 (I am quoting myself here – sorry it’s a good line).